Fish: A Memoir of a Boy in a Man's Prison

 Fish: A Memoir of a Boy in a Man's Prison is the memoir of T. J. Parsell.
-It tells the story of his experience in the Michigan prison system where he was exposed to sexual abuse from fellow inmates.
-It exposes many injustices and is a prime example of flaws in the US prison system.
+It tells the story of his experience in the Michigan prison system, where he was exposed to sexual abuse from fellow inmates.
+It exposes many injustices and is a prime example of the flaws in the US prison system.
 It takes place in the 1970s.
 The book has received praise from a variety of sources.